Wilson County pushes for high census completion rate

 The county’s self-response rate is high, with 74% of county residents having completed the form online.
 That number is second only to Williamson County in Tennessee and beats out both the national self-response rate (66%) and state self-response rate (65.3%) as of Wednesday.

-However, the county has not measured the number of residents who completed the census through other sources like phone calls or mail-ins.
+However, the county has not measured the number of residents who have completed the questionnaire through in-person interviews with census takers.
 Members of the Count Me Wilson initiative, a county-level census committee, estimate that would put the total somewhere near 90%, compared to the national rate of 93.6% and the state’s 94.5%.

 “I think it’s important for people to know this impacts everyone in Wilson County,” Wilson County Project Administrator and Count Me Wilson member Susan Shaw said.
 “It impacts the funding we get from the state for education, and a study from Municipal Technical Advisory Service says it’s about $142 per person year.
 We could also see about $1,091 per person per year in federal funding for social programs, based on a George Washington University study.”